denmanorwatCDS/mario-icm/README.md

 # Results of continuous experiments
 ## ViZDoom continuous
 Afterwards, we tried to implement continuous version of ICM.
 In order to achieve this, we changed output of inverse model: now, instead of probabilities of all actions, inverse model predicts performed action.
 Loss was also changed from CrossEntropy to MSE.
 First environment was ViZDoom in continuous setting.
+Extrinsic reward, as in previous setup was given only for maze completion, and cap of steps was 525 (As in previous setup).

 Action vector: 2 component vector, first component - angle of rotation, second component - amount of movement.
 Agent could move only forward, not backward: experiments showed that allowance of backward movement complicated the task.